Improved Mortgage Handling

 -

-YeOldHinnerk
+YeOldHinnerk commented

 If you like this feature request, please consider giving your votes instead to "Scheduled Transactions: Extend Formulas"